 AVD Azure AD Dynamic Device Group for Windows 10 Multi-Session | Enterprise for Virtual Desktops

-I have a post about creating WVD Azure AD dynamic device groups for Windows 10 single session operating system with DisplayName properties.
+I have a post about creating WVD Azure AD dynamic device groups for the Windows 10 single-session operating system with DisplayName properties.

-You also can create Intune assignment filters to have more flexible logic for app and policy assignment – MEM Intune: Create Assignment Filters For Azure Virtual Desktop Single Session Windows 10.
+You can also create Intune assignment filters to provide more flexible logic for app and policy assignment—MEM Intune: Create Assignment Filters For Azure Virtual Desktop Single Session Windows 10.

 Patch My PC